nicholasdille/professional-powershell/output.md

 Avoid `Write-Host` because it does not add to a stream

-`Write-Host` Output is only sent to the console to display, if no console is there (such as running in a background process) then no output is displayed
+`Write-Host` output is only sent to the console to display, if no console is there (such as running in a background process) then no output is displayed

 --